 Influence of Toxins and Heavy Metals in Anxiety Symptoms

-We have routinely found on testing that accumulated toxins are present where anxiety or other psychiatric symptoms led to a prescription of benzodiazepines.
+We have routinely found on lab testing that accumulated neurotoxins are present where anxiety or other psychiatric symptoms led to a prescription of benzodiazepines.

 Lead and Mental Health